 - Professional athletes who play any sort of contact sport such as hockey, football, boxing, and many others.

 - Children and adults who engage in the above-mentioned sports or other dangerous activities with risks of injury (e.g. skateboarding).

 - People who grind their teeth at night.
-Grinding damages the tooth enamel and applies pressure on jaws that provokes pain and headaches.
-To prevent the discomfort, a special mouthguard or a nocturnal bite plate can be attached to teeth.
+Grinding damages the tooth enamel and applies pressure on the jaws which provokes pain and headaches.
+To prevent discomfort, a special mouthguard or a nocturnal bite plate can be attached to teeth.
 Worn all night long, it prevents grinding to eliminate these problems.

 Mouthguards Care and Maintenance

 Care and maintenance of mouthguards is a relatively simple process and does not require a lot of time.
 The basic rule is to keep it clean!
 Rinse your mouthguard or clean it with a mild cleanser after each use and rinse it thoroughly before putting it back in your mouth.
 Store your mouthguard in a ventilated container to prevent damage or odors.
 If the mouthguard is made of acrylic, it needs to be kept fully immersed in water to maintain its shape and properties.

 With the right mouthguard, you will feel confident and protected.
 If you are planning to get a mouthguard in Des Moines, contact our friendly staff today.